Crispin Tickell: Public impact

 A man of strong environmental convictions, he was described as having been influential in Britain, although his environmental message did not always travel as easily abroad, particularly to the United States.
 His 1977 book Climatic Change and World Affairs argued that mandatory international pollution control would eventually be necessary.
 Despite his non-scientific background, he was internationally respected as having had a strong grasp of science policy issues.
 He was the recipient, between 1990 and 2006, of 23 honorary doctorates.

 He was the president of the UK charity Tree Aid, which enables communities in Africa's drylands to fight poverty and become self-reliant, while improving the environment.
 He was also a patron of population concern charity Population Matters, (formerly known as the Optimum Population Trust), and told BBC Radio 4's Today programme that the ideal population for Britain could be around 20 million.
 As a member of Lord Rogers' Urban Task Force, Tickell counselled against spreading cities saying that we need denser living, that young adults should not expect to leave home straight away, and that older relatives could live in "granny flats".

 Personal life and death

 Sir Crispin lived in a converted barn in the Cotswolds.
 He married Chloe Gunn in 1954 but the marriage was dissolved in 1976.
 He had two sons and one daughter from this marriage.
 The following year, he married Penelope Thorne.
 His main recreations included climatology, paleohistory, pre-Columbian art, and mountains.
 His son is Oliver Tickell, former editor of The Ecologist.

-Tickell died from pneumonia on 25 January 2022, at the age of 91.
+Tickell died from pneumonia and cancer at his home in Ablington, Gloucestershire, on 25 January 2022, aged 91.